 TBI can have both immediate and lifelong impacts.
 It’s a problem that, fortunately, is being taken much more seriously today than in the past.

 The manufacturer of the ZERO1 helmet views it as a technology breakthrough.
 Helmet design, the company says, has not advanced significantly since the 1970s.
-Taking cues from how car safety features, such as crumple zones and airbags, work to protect vehicle occupants, the designers sought to produce a helmet which provides maximum protection to its occupant: a player’s brain.
+Taking cues from how car safety features, such as crumple zones and airbags, work to protect vehicle occupants, the designers sought to produce a helmet that provides maximum protection to its occupant: a player’s brain.

 Citing concussion as “a major public health problem” and noting that “any concussion is a concussion too many,” VICIS used extensive testing and computer modeling to develop a helmet that makes use of a special impact-absorbing layer to respond to blows from any angle in any location.
-Unlike typical helmets, which offer limited sizes, the ZERO1 will be initially introduced with twelve different sizing options.
-This better fit means that the helmet protects the player’s head with uniform pressure, which is one of the techniques used to reduce acceleration from impact.
+The founders of the company feel passionate about both football and safety.
+The ZERO1 and ZERO2 is their contribution to keeping football alive and well—and safe–in the future.

-Through its Heads Up program, the CDC offers a number of free resources to youth sports organizations and parents that explain the dangers of head injuries, how to prevent them, and what actions to take when one occurs.
+Through the Heads Up program, the CDC offers a number of free resources to youth sports organizations and parents that explain the dangers of head injuries, how to prevent them, and what actions to take when one occurs.
 If there is a youth athlete in your family, you should take advantage of this information to understand the risks and how to respond.